sgofferj/tak-feeder-lightnings-fmi/README.md

 The Finnish Meteorological Institute provides free API access to the weather data from their sensor network.
 This container connects to their WFS server, downloads the sensor data and sends it to a TAK server.
 Note that the lightning data is not realtime but about 2 minutes delayed.

-The lightning strikes are displayed as spot icons with colors depending on the age of the strike:
+The lightning strikes are displayed as thunderstorm icons with colors depending on the age of the strike:

 | Age | Color |
 |-----|-------|